Scared to Death (1981 film): Production

 Wanting to become a director, Malone decided to make a monster movie because it was the type of film that could give a lot of production value for very little money.
 He also had experience with monster designs, having previously worked as a designer at a Halloween mask factory so that he could design the monster himself.
-To raise enough money for the film, Malone had to sell most of his personal belongings, including his, car and mortgage his house.
+To raise enough money for the film, Malone had to mortgage his house and sell most of his personal belongings (including his car).
 After raising enough money he began building and sculpting the monster suit.
 Inspired by H.R.
 Giger's design from the film Alien, he took three months to build the suit.
 During this process, he began casting the film and originally cast the actor and pop star Rick Springfield in the lead role.
 Springfield, however, called Malone the night before filming began saying he could not be in the film because he would miss too many acting classes.
 Malone then called the actor John Stinson, who he remembered from an improvisation class, and begged him to be in the film, to which he agreed.
 Filming began in February 1979 and the shoot lasted four weeks, a rather long time for a low-budget film.

 Lone Star Pictures, a Texas-based company, provided $40,000 for the budget and picked up worldwide distribution.
 After the premier, the first sale made by Lone Star was to Malaysia for $90,000, putting the film into profit since it only cost $74,000 to make.